 TO ALL RESIDENTS OF RADCLIFFE HOUSING SOCIETY’S PROPERTIES

+Repairs: It is important to tell us about any work that we need to do.
+Our staff will let you know when our contractors are going to attend.
 All contractors have been updated and appraised of the current repairs plan.
-All contractors have their own PPE kit and have been briefed in regard to safety whilst entering a tenants property.
+All contractors have their own PPE kit and have been briefed regarding safety whilst entering a tenant’s property.

-If a contractor visits your property, please tell him immediately if you are self-isolating and if so, please move into another room so the work can be carried out.
-The contractor will assess whether he is able to continue to work or reschedule your appointment to another time.
+If a contractor visits your property, please tell him/her immediately if you are self-isolating and if so, please move into another room so the work can be carried out.
+The contractor will assess whether he/she is able to continue to work or reschedule your appointment to another time.

 Ensure adequate supplies of groceries and medication

 We suggest that you consider getting an adequate supply of food and other essentials in place and medication where needed.
 If you do not have family or friends to help then the Sheltered Manager can help you with information on local companies that deliver groceries or prescriptions.

 Again, thank you for all your support and we hope everyone stays safe.
 Please help us to stop the spread of COVID-19.

 Please follow the Government guidance around COVID-19 and please see useful links below:

 - Symptoms of coronavirus and how to avoid it on the NHS website